Reduce your college costs with grant funding. Grants are gift awards that do not need to be repaid. Most grants are awarded based on financial need.

 - For more information about federal grants, see the Federal Student Aid website

 State of Illinois Grants

 Monetary Award Program (MAP)

 MAP provides need-based grants to qualified Illinois residents attending approved Illinois colleges.
-Administered by the Illinois Student Assistance Commission, the program provides grants of up to $4,869 per year.
-To apply, submit the FAFSA.
-Funding is allocated on a first-come-first-served basis, so apply as early as possible.
+Administered by the Illinois Student Assistance Commission, the program provides grants of up to $5,340 per year to eligible recipients.
+Eligibility is considered by submitting the FAFSA each year.
+Funding is allocated on a first-come-first-served basis, so it is recommended to apply as early as possible each year.